Sylvia's Lovers: Reception

 The novel is one of Elizabeth Gaskell's least known works.
 John McVeagh has pointed to a "sudden lapse into melodrama" which "reduces and cheapens an interesting story".
 The novel does seem to show signs of hurry at the conclusion.
-For instance, detailed attention is given to Sylvia's growing infatuation with Kinraid, but her eventual disillusionment with him following his hasty marriage at the end of the story is described in only a few sentences.
+For instance, detailed attention is given to Sylvia's growing infatuation with Charlie, but her eventual disillusionment with him following his hasty marriage at the end of the story is described in only a few sentences.
 As her obsessive love for him has ruled her life, it does seem surprising that this receives such a cursory treatment.
 TJW, in an article in the Modern Language Review, comments that 'Kinraid is eventually shown to be a shallow character, but Mrs Gaskell's portrayal of him is so superficial that we find it hard to appreciate the strength of Sylvia Robson's love for him'.
 However, it has also received praise and been compared positively with the writings of George Eliot, particularly Adam Bede.